Electrostatic Discharge (ESD) Flooring

-When StaticSmart’s flooring is chosen where computers, electronics, or sophisticated electronics systems are used.
-Our ESD flooring prevents operational failures such as dropped calls, system outages, etc. which cost hundreds of millions of dollars annually in lost productivity and outright product failures.
+StaticSmart’s flooring is ideal for workplaces wherever computers, electronics, or sophisticated electronics systems.
+Our ESD flooring is ideal because it prevents operational failures such as dropped calls, system outages, etc. which cost hundreds of millions of dollars annually in lost productivity and outright product failures.

-This kind of flooring is used in air traffic control towers, electronics manufacturers, computer labs hospitals, or even radio stations.
-It is used to prevent and remove static electric charges where sophisticated electronics systems are operated, manufactured, assembled or repaired.
+ESD Flooring is designed to prevent and remove static electric charges where sophisticated electronics systems are operated, manufactured, assembled, or repaired.

 Anuradha Bhagwat’s TedED video below sheds light on the science of static electricity.

 Have questions about KV ratings, Ohms resistance, or specifying static control flooring?